seisman/HinetPy/paper/paper.md

 HinetPy is designed to address specific challenges with accessing and processing NIED Hi-net data through a user-friendly interface.
-It primarily offers two key components: the `Client` class for data access and the `win32` module for data processing.
+It primarily offers two key components: the `Client` class for data accessing and the `win32` module for data processing.

 The `Client` class utilizes the popular HTTP library [Requests](https://github.com/psf/requests) to handle user authentication, data requests, status queries, and downloads.
 This simplifies